andrevidela/Research-report/Thesis/index.md

 We have a data type with two cases, and update checks which case we have and then incrementing or decrementing the `Nat` value.

 This function should perform in constant space (`O(1)`) but currently, the Idris compiler always allocates new values when a constructor is called.
-In addition, the old value is now ready to be freed but we have to wait on the garbage collector to catch it.
+In addition, the old value is now ready to be freed, but we have to wait on the garbage collector to catch it.

 Unfortunately, we cannot naively implement the free and update optimisation in order to see what kind of performance improvement we can get out of linear types.
 This is because a linear variable is not guaranteed to be unique when it is called on a linear function.
 One example of this sharing mechanism can be seen with function subtyping.

-### Issues with finear function subtyping
+### Issues with linear function subtyping

 In order to make the interplay between unrestricted and linear functions easier, Idris2 features subtyping on functions.
 As a refresher, subtyping allows a function to accept another type than the one that it has been specified with, as long as the other type is a _subtype_ of the original one.
 In the following example we are going to assume we have access to two types, `A` and `B`, with `B` is a subtype of `A`, noted with `B <: A`